Benjamink9988/anshim-scanner/README.md

 ### 1. Getting Started

-When you first launch the app, you will see the initial screen for scanning product labels.
-You can select your preferred language (Korean/English) in the top-right corner.
+When you first launch the app, you can select an **analysis mode ('Household Product' or 'Food')** at the top.
+You can also select your preferred language (Korean/English) in the top-right corner.

 ### 2. Scanning and Analyzing a Product Label

+1.  **Select Mode**: Choose the mode that matches your product type.
-1.  **Prepare Your Images**: Get clear, well-lit photos of the product's ingredient list.
-If the list is long, you can take multiple pictures covering different sections.
+2.  **Prepare Your Images**: Get clear, well-lit photos of the product's ingredient list.
+If the list is long, you can take multiple pictures.
-2.  **Upload Images**:
+3.  **Upload Images**:
-    *   `Upload Image(s)` button: Select one or more photos stored on your smartphone or computer.
+    *   `Upload Image(s)` button: Select one or more photos stored on your device.
-    *   `Take Photo` button: Launch your smartphone's camera directly to capture the label.
+    *   `Take Photo` button: Launch your smartphone's camera to capture the label.
-3.  **Review Previews**: The images you've uploaded will appear on the screen.
-You can remove any incorrect images by clicking the 'X' button in the top-right corner of the preview.
+4.  **Review Previews**: The uploaded images will appear on the screen.
+Remove any incorrect images by clicking the 'X' button.
-4.  **Start Analysis**: Once your images are ready, click the `Analyze X Image(s)` button at the bottom to begin the AI analysis.
-A loading screen will appear while the analysis is in progress.
+5.  **Start Analysis**: Click the `Analyze X Image(s)` button at the bottom to begin.

 ### 3. Understanding the Results

-Once the analysis is complete, a detailed report will be displayed.
+A detailed report tailored to the selected mode will be displayed.

-*   **Key Findings**: Get an at-a-glance overview of the product's overall 'Safety Grade' and 'Eco-Grade', complete with scores.
-An AI-generated summary of key findings is also provided.
+*   **Key Findings**: Get an at-a-glance overview of the product's safety grade and key summary.
-*   **Vulnerable Group Analysis**: If you need a personalized analysis for specific groups like 'Infants' or 'Pregnant Individuals', click the corresponding buttons.
-The AI will re-evaluate the safety score and grade based on the sensitivities of that group and show you the updated results.
+*   **For Household Product Analysis**:
+    *   **Vulnerable Group Analysis**: Click buttons like 'Infants' for a personalized re-evaluation of risks.
+    *   **Detailed Information**: View 'Safety Tips', 'Ingredient Deep Dive', 'Environmental Impact', and more.
+*   **For Food Analysis**:
-*   **Detailed Information**:
+    *   **Detailed Information**: Check for food-specific details like 'Allergen Info', 'Food Additive Analysis', and 'Nutritional Summary'.
-    *   **Safety & Mitigation Tips**: For products that require caution, this section provides specific instructions on how to minimize risks.
-    *   **Ingredient Deep Dive**: Lists all identified ingredients, rating each with a 'Low', 'Moderate', or 'High' risk level and explaining the reason.
-    *   **Environmental Impact, Incident History, Alternatives**: Provides additional information regarding the product's environmental aspects and other relevant data.

 ### 4. Using the Results and Starting Over

-*   **Save and Share Results**: Use the icons in the sticky menu at the bottom of the screen to utilize the analysis report.
+*   **Save and Share Results**: Use the icons in the sticky menu at the bottom.
-    *   **Copy Text**: Copies the entire analysis report in text format.
+    *   **Copy Text**: Copies the entire report in text format.
-    *   **Save as JPG**: Saves the current report view as a single image file.
+    *   **Save as JPG**: Saves the current report view as an image file.
-    *   **Save as TXT**: Downloads the analysis report as a text file (.txt).
+    *   **Save as TXT**: Downloads the report as a text file.
-*   **Start Over**: Click the `Scan Another Product` button to return to the initial screen and analyze a new product.
+*   **Start Over**: Click the `Scan Another Product` button to return to the initial screen.

 ---